Big Drum Records Logo

 Original vs. Repress

-Limited pressings (typically 300-500 copies) are more valuable than standard releases.
-Big Drum Records often releases limited edition vinyl that sells out quickly.
-These become sought-after collectibles as the label rarely represses sold-out titles.
+Limited pressings (typically 300-500 copies) are more valuable.
+Big Drum Records often releases limited edition vinyl that sells out quickly and rarely represses.

 Condition Grading

-Vinyl condition dramatically affects value.
 Mint (M) and Near Mint (NM) records command premium prices.
-Very Good Plus (VG+) is acceptable for most collectors.
-Anything below VG is generally only suitable for DJs who need functional copies.
+VG+ is acceptable for most collectors.
 Learn proper grading standards to avoid overpaying.

 Where to Find UK Garage Vinyl